lumeland/lume/MIGRATION.md

 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
 - Replaced `.tmpl` subextension with `.page`.
+- The `includes` folder is automatically ignored.

 ## `eta` Plugin

 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
+- The `includes` folder is automatically ignored.

 ## `json` Plugin